Rounded fonts

 1. Adding a secondary typeface:

-Rounded fonts are best for logos, headlines, poster type, or pull quotes aiming to stand out.
-However, for long-form body copy, having a straight (not rounded) baseline, or even serifs (a visual extension of a baseline), helps the eye find the next word faster, making it easier to read text.
+Rounded fonts are best for logos, headlines, poster typography, and pull quotes aiming to stand out.
+However, for long-form body copy, having a straight (not rounded) letter stem, and even serifs (little letter feet that function as a visual extension of stems on the baseline), helps the eye find the next word faster, making it easier to read text.

 2. Using a color palette with opposite traits: